erooster-mail/erooster/README.md

 ## Non Goal

-- Implementing every single peace of optional spec
+- Implementing every single piece of optional spec
-- MySQL/Mariadb support
+- MySQL/MariaDB support
-- Support for imap LOGIN command (It is per rev2 spec)
+- Support for IMAP LOGIN command (It is per rev2 spec)
 - Support for POP3
 - Support for Exchange

 ## Error Reporting

-Erosster by default does not auto report an panics or errors.
+Erooster by default does not auto report any panics or errors.
-It provides however a github reporting link on panics.
+It provides however a GitHub reporting link on panics.

-Additionally it is able to let ou auto report to a sentry.
+Additionally, it is able to let you auto report to a sentry.
-This also will record performance using tracing.
+This will also record performance using tracing.
-Due to how sentry works this is not public.
+Due to how sentry works, this is not public.
-It is disabled by default due to gdpr rules.
+It is disabled by default due to GDPR rules.

-To enable sentry please set `sentry: true` in yout config file.
+To enable sentry, please set `sentry: true` in your config file.

 ## Comparisons

-As I made a reddit post some comparisons were made in the commands.
+As I made a Reddit post, some comparisons were made in the commands.
 You can check them out at https://www.reddit.com/r/rust/comments/uyxxrg/comment/ia7qwcg/?utm_source=share&utm_medium=web2x&context=3

 ## Support

-Due to personal constraints I currently do not prove enterprise support for this.
+Due to personal constraints, I currently do not prove enterprise support for this.
 Please open issues instead.
-I will try to reply as soon as I can but I cannot gurantee a specific time frame.
+I will try to reply as soon as I can, but I cannot guarantee a specific time frame.

 ##  Contact

 To contact the erooster team you can find us at https://matrix.to/#/#erooster:midnightthoughts.space or if an email is absolutely needed please write to [support@nordgedanken.dev](mailto:support@nordgedanken.dev).
-As written in the Support section there is no enterprise support at this time.
+As written in the Support section, there is no enterprise support at this time.
 So please don't ask for it.
 It will just fill up the mailbox. :)